-The Company is pleased to report its third quarter interim results to shareholders for the period ended September 30, 2013.
+The Company is pleased to report its third quarter interim results to shareholders for the three months ended September 30, 2014.

-Entering the fourth quarter of 2013, Kelt is well positioned financially and expects that it will have sufficient financial flexibility to carry out its operations during the remainder of the year and pursue new opportunities as they arise.
-Management is excited about the Company’s prospects and looks forward to updating shareholders with drilling results in the near future.
+During recent weeks, crude oil prices have dropped significantly leading to a selloff in publicly traded energy stocks.
+Kelt has built in lower forecasted commodity prices into its budget to reflect current market conditions.
+The Company is well positioned financially and expects that it will have sufficient financial flexibility to carry out its operations during the remainder of the year and pursue new opportunities as they arise.
+Management is excited about the Company’s prospects and looks forward to updating shareholders with 2015 guidance on or about November 17, 2014.

-Kelt remains optimistic about its future prospects.
+Kelt continues to remain optimistic about its future prospects.
 The Company is opportunity driven and is confident that it can grow its production base by building on its current inventory of development projects and by adding new exploration prospects.
-Kelt will endeavor to maintain a high quality product stream that on a historical basis receives a superior price with reasonably low production costs.
-In addition, the Company will focus its exploration efforts in areas of multi-zone hydrocarbon potential, primarily in west central Alberta and northeastern British Columbia.
+Kelt endeavours to maintain a high quality product stream that on a historical basis receives a superior price.
+In addition, the Company focuses its exploration efforts in areas of multi-zone/stacked hydrocarbon potential, primarily in west central Alberta.

-Kelt expects production in 2013 to average approximately 3,500 BOE per day during the 365 day year (4,150 BOE per day, for the 308 day period following commencement of active operations on February 27, 2013).
-Production is expected to be weighted 21% oil & NGLs and 79% gas; however, operating income in 2013 is expected to be derived 59% (previously 52%) from oil & NGL production and 41% (previously 48%) from gas production.
+Kelt expects production in 2014 to average approximately 12,600 BOE per day (previous forecast was 12,250 BOE per day).
+Average production for 2014 is expected to be weighted 27% oil, 8% NGLs, and 65% gas; however, operating income in 2014 is expected to be derived 57% from oil production, 12% from NGLs production, and 31% from gas production.